MatheosGiakoumi/matheosgiakoumi.github.io/index.md

       <a href="https://www.lanl.gov/" target="_blank" rel="noopener">Los Alamos National Laboratory</a>
       as a Graduate Research Intern with the Earth and Environmental Sciences Division.
-      I currently serve as President of the SPWLA UT Austin Student Chapter and as a
-      <strong>TEX-E Fellow</strong> in the Texas Energy Entrepreneurship programme.
+      I currently serve as President of the SPWLA UT Austin Student Chapter and as a TEX-E Fellow in the Texas Energy Entrepreneurship programme.
     </p>
   </div>
 </section>